Agnieszka-21/health-store/README.md

 PostgreSQL was used as the database for this project during both development and in production.

 ### JavaScript
-JavaScript has been utilised to handle interactions with the waiver modal on the "Book class" page and the teacher bio modal on each "Schedule detail" page.
+JavaScript has been utilised to handle multiple scenarios in the following apps: Blog, Checkout, Products, and Profiles.
+It is used for handling the following functionalities: Stripe elements, product reviews and star ratings, product images on product detail page, wishlist and bookmarked articles/recipes, product quantities for the basket, filtering and sorting products, copying the URL of an article/recipe with one click for easy sharing, and the country field in the checkout form.

 ### Bootstrap 5
 Bootsrap was utilised for creating a responsive layout.